 Mark Cavendish’s Tour de France record attempt ends with stage eight crash

-Cavendish will finish level with Eddy Merckx on 34 Tour de France stage wins after crashing out of this year’s race.
+Cavendish will finish his career level with Eddy Merckx on 34 Tour de France stage wins.

 Mark Cavendish’s bid to take a record-breaking 35th Tour de France stage win is over after he was forced to abandon the race following a crash on Saturday.